 - Have you ever felt you should stop drinking so much?

-- Have people talked to you about how much or how often you drink?
+- Have people showed concern about how much or how often you drink?

 - Have you ever felt bad or guilty about your drinking?